mjhea0/meteor-in-action/readme.md

 ##### What's going on here?

-Similar to the last test, we are just testing that the collecton exists and that it returns certain data.
+Similar to the last test, we are just testing that the collection exists and that it returns certain data.
 This time, though, we are not just testing that the collection exists, but that the `yes` key contains a value of 1.

 ##### Run the test